reimagined/resolve/docs/tutorial.md

 export default Header
 ```

-Now you can configure the `<head>` section within the root component:
+You can now configure the `<head>` section within the root component:

 **client/components/App.js**